 We visit some of Australia’s most remote communities and locations, places that most people will never get to see.
 Volunteers join our Health Outreach Program because they want to ‘give back’ to those less fortunate, and we can make that happen.
 What most people don’t expect is just how much they gain from the experience.

 We work collaboratively with local organisations to ensure that we are hitting the most in-need areas and having the most effective long term outcomes.

 How can you help?

 Volunteer with us

-Health Outreaches to Palm Island are for a one week period.
+Each Health Outreach to Palm Island is for a one week period.
 This opportunity is open to fully qualified practitioners who are registered in Australia.Volunteer with us

 If you are not in a position to volunteer but would like to help, why not consider making a tax deductible donation to this or one of several other initiatives by giving Online.
-Or, start or join a fundraising campaign in your workplace or social network.
+Or, join a Work Place Giving program and make SOS Health the beneficiary, or, start or join a fundraising campaign in your workplace or social network.